 The Crisis Action Plan is a written plan with the explicit intent to protect and sustain life, reduce emotional trauma, assist in emotional recovery from trauma, and minimize personal injury and damage to the school.
 The school's Crisis Action Plan is designed to assist teachers and staff in preparing for emergencies, managing response efforts, maintaining a safe school environment, and restoring the learning and teaching environment after a crisis.
-This plan can be found on RenWeb.com.
 Designated school personnel are identified to be the School's First Responders.